-I am an Assistant Professor in Public Administration and International Affairs at Syracuse University.
+I am an Associate Professor in Nonprofit Studies and Data Science at Arizona State University and academic director of the M.S. in Program Evaluation and Data Analytics program.
 I teach masters and PhD-level courses in public management, nonprofit management, applied statistics, program evaluation, urban policy, and data programming in R.

 My research broadly covers the economics of the nonprofit sector, social innovation, urban policy and data science.
 Topics include nonprofit entrepreneurship, capital markets for social enterprises, open science, open data, and open source software for performance management.